1st Cavalry Division (United States): Korean War

 Following the battle, there were disparaging rumors about the 1st Cavalry Division's fighting abilities, including a folk song of the time called "The Bug-Out Ballad".
-The series of engagements were rumored to have given rise to the song were due (at least partly) to the myth that the division lost its unit colors.
+The series of engagements that were rumored to have given rise to the song were due (at least partly) to the myth that the division lost its unit colors.
 Other Army and Marine units disparagingly described the division shoulder insignia as representing 'The horse they never rode, the river they never crossed, and the yellow speaks for itself'.
 Another version goes: "The shield they never carried, the horse they never rode, the bridge they never crossed, the line they never held, and the yellow is the reason why."